jmccann-dev-10/regex-notes/README.md

 __\<span>HTML!\</span> to show how multiple tags \<i>can\</i>__

 Wait...that ain't right!
-Okay, I looked on stack overflow and found [this post](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags) the explained the problem is I tired to use Regex to parse something too complex, so this is really the wrong tool for the wrong job.
+Okay, I looked on stack overflow and found [this post](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags) the explained the problem is I tried to use Regex to parse something too complex, so this is really the wrong tool for the wrong job.
 We've already come this far though, and another response on the same post mentioned it's possible for _limited known sets_ to be parsed appropriately.
 Since that's what I've got in the example above, I'm going to change the exercise name from `Parse HTML tags` to `[^Parse] HTML tags` and carry on.

-The _real_ problem with this solution is there are two tags in the same line on this example, and Regex greadily matched everything from the first opening tag to the last opening tag.
+The _real_ problem with this solution is there are two tags in the same line on this example, and Regex greedily matched everything from the first opening tag to the last opening tag.

 There's a handful of ways we can fix this with the previous tools we've already learned so far, but since we're using capturing groups, let's do that.

-1. We'll start by modifying the first tag pattern by enclosing the part coresponding to the name into a capture group.
+1. We'll start by modifying the first tag pattern by enclosing the part corresponding to the name into a capture group.
 That simply means we'll change `<[a-z]+>` to `<([a-z]+)>`.

 2. Now we can modify the closing tag by referencing the capture group in place of the pattern for the tag name to ensure the opening and closing tag have the same name.
 This means we'll change `<\/[a-z]+>` to `<\/\1>`